-The Summers Lectures, presented annually, are endowed by a gift from the Reverend Lemuel C. Summers and by the Reiff-Lewis Endowment Fund.
+The Summers Lectures, presented annually, are presented by the Religious Studies Department and endowed by a gift from the Reverend Lemuel C. Summers and by the Reiff-Lewis Endowment Fund.

 For more information, please contact Dr. James E. Bowley at email@example.com or 601-974-1328.